karstendavidbakker/Prototype/README.md

 <br>
 **Button module:**
 <br>
-1. Download the .3mf files accompanying this document and 3D print using the reccomended printing parameters.
+1. Download the .3mf files [here](https://github.com/karstendavidbakker/Prototype/tree/master/3D_printing_repository "Title") and 3D print using the reccomended printing parameters.
 2. Remove the part brim and remove any sharp edges.
 3. Using a the pointed tip of soldering iron heated to 200deg, carefully press in the x4 M3 x5mm brass inserts, such as the below image.
 4. Once the electronics have been succesfully integrated (see following steps), affix the button module on the frame of the wheelchair with the M3 x 20mm SHCS bolts.